kimvinh/CPSC-351-Project1/README.txt

 1. README.txt       // This file
 2. main.cpp         // The source code of the program
-3. output.txt       // The output of the program by containing the reserved content
+3. output.txt       // The output of running 'strace' command

 ## Compile and Run The Program:

 1. To compile the source code, command:
 $ c++ -o FileCopyReversed -std=c++ -Wall main.cpp     // "FileCopyReversed" is created as the executive file

-2. To run the code, command:
+2. To run the program by only copying and writing the reversed contents of the input file into the destination file, command:
+$ ./FileCopyReversed your_source_file.txt your_destination_file.txt

+3. To run the program by writing the output of 'strace' command into "output.txt" file and copying and writing the reversed contents of the input file into the destination file, command:
-$ ./FileCopyReversed your_source_file.txt your_destination_file.txt    // Ex: ./FileCopyReversed input.txt output.txt
+$ strace -o output.txt ./FileCopyReversed your_source_file.txt your_destination_file.txt